 As the weather cools down in the Northern hemisphere it’s time to think about the best winter coats for women to suit your style!

 A great coat is an essential element of your style in cold weather and it’s one of the most important buying decisions you will make this season.
 A good coat can truly elevate your style.

 What are the essential coats and best women’s coats for your wardrobe?

 Ideally though, you will have multiple coats in your wardrobe as it’s difficult to find a coat that would be ideal for all situations.

-There are some great coat trends for fall 2018, including the beautiful plaid coats in this round-up of the best fall 2018 trends.
+There are some great coat trends for fall 2019, including the beautiful long length coats in the best fall 2019 trends.

-Here are my suggestions for a coat wardrobe:
+Here are my suggestions for a ladies winter coats wardrobe:

 Look for a coat which will be more casual for the weekends.
 This will be perfect for weekend strolls.
 Usually, this one will be shorter.

 1, 2 and 3 could be combined as well as 3 and 4 if your budget is limited or you prefer a smaller coat wardrobe.

-Some questions to ask yourself when buying a coat
+Some questions to ask yourself when buying a women’s coat

 Do I want something timeless or trendy?